MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 Upon inspection of the selectedResources, it indicates that the namespace app and the configmap envelope-configmap have been successfully propagated.
 Users can further verify the successful propagation of resources mentioned within the envelope-configmap object by ensuring that the failedPlacements section in the placementStatus for kind-cluster-1 does not appear in the status.

 Here is a sample where the placement has failed.

-In the example below, within the placementStatus section for kind-cluster-1, the failedPlacements section provides details on resource that failed to apply along with information about the envelope object which contained the resource.
+In this example below, within the placementStatus section for kind-cluster-1, the failedPlacements section provides details on resource that failed to apply along with information about the envelope object which contained the resource.

 ```
 status: